Introduction to Certificate Revocation

 - First, compare the current date with the validity date of the certificate to ensure that the certificate has not expired.

-- Checks that user B certificate can be verified in terms of a signature by his own CA (who issued certificate).
+- Checks that user B certificate can be verified in terms of a signature by his own CA (who issued the certificate).

 - Consult the latest Certificate Revocation List issued by CA of user B to ensure that User B certificate is not listed there as a revoked certificate.

 - CRL can become quite big over time.
 In general, the bit is assumed that about 10% of the expired certificate will be revoked every year.
-So if CA has 100,000 users in two years, it’s own CRL could be 20,000 entries which are quite large.
+So if CA has 100,000 users in two years, its own CRL could be 20,000 entries which are quite large.
 CRL checks need to be performed even by a user who wants to use the certificate of another user in the application that executes on that handheld device.
-If a mobile number has to store and check a CRL of size 20,00 users, it has to receive a CRL file first over the network which is a great bottleneck.
-This problem leads to the concept of delta CRL i.e. Delta Certificate Revocation List
+If a mobile number has to store and check a CRL of size 20,00 users, it has to receive a CRL file first over the network, which is a great bottleneck.
+This problem leads to the concept of delta CRL, i.e. Delta Certificate Revocation List.

 2. Online Certificate Revocation Status Check